sirgallo/ads/Readme.md

 ## Installation

-Import this repository to utilize different atomic datastructure, implemented in `Go`.
+Import this repository to utilize different atomic datastructures, implemented in `Go`.

 in your `Go` project main directory (where the `go.mod` file is located)
 ```bash